Opening up the universe to Scottish schoolchildren with a little help from Erasmus+

 Wellington School, in Ayr, already had a strong international pedigree, having won the British Council International Schools Award more than once, so it was natural to turn to its European peers for an initiative that would reach for the skies, quite literally.

-The Eurostronomia project sees Wellington collaborating with seven schools that stretch from the westernmost parts of the European Union to the easternmost, encompassing eight languages, cultures and educational systems, with partners from Germany, France, Slovenia, Romania, Bulgaria, Portugal and the Former Yugoslav Republic of Macedonia.
+The Eurostronomia project sees Wellington collaborating with seven schools that stretch from the westernmost parts of the European Union to the easternmost, encompassing eight languages, cultures and educational systems, with partners from Germany, France, Slovenia, Romania, Bulgaria, Portugal and the Republic of North Macedonia.

 Shaping our world